Raabi91/filament_runout_Repetier/README.md

 #### Filament Rounout Script for Repetier Server

 I Use a 2 wire Endstop Sensor.
-1 Wire is on GND the second wire is on A GPIO Pin
+1 Wire is on GND the second wire is on A GPIO Pin.
+If ohter sensors work let me know ist

 #### Install:
 ```